Immune-mediated thrombocytopaenia

 Immune-mediated thrombocytopaenia (IMT) is a disease common in dogs and rare in cats.
 The disease is characterised by a low platelet count caused by destruction of the platelets from the immune system.
 IMT is the most common cause of thrombocytopaenia in dogs.

 Signs and symptoms

 Common symptoms of IMT include lethargy, anorexia, pyrexia, haemorrhage, and bruising.
 Destruction of platelets occurs when immunoglobins attach to the surface of the platelet, which causes macrophages to initiate phagocytosis.
 IMT is differentiated from other forms of thrombocytopaenia by the immune-mediated component of the condition.

 Causes

 Primary immune-mediated thrombocytopaenia

 The immune system mistakenly destroying normal thrombocytes is pathognomonic of primary IMT.

 Secondary immune-mediated thrombocytopaenia

 Secondary IMT may be the result of viruses, parasites, or bacteria; neoplasia; drug-induced aetiology; blood transfusion; allergic and vaccine reaction which disrupts the homoeostasis of the immune system and results in immune-mediated platelet destruction.

 Risk factors

 Bitches are twice as likely as male dogs to be affected.
-Breeds with documented predispositions are: cocker spaniels, miniature and toy Poodles, Old English Sheepdogs, Golden Retrievers, and German Shepherd Dogs.
+Breeds with documented predispositions are: Cocker Spaniels, miniature and toy Poodles, Old English Sheepdogs, Golden Retrievers, and German Shepherds.
 Neutered dogs have a significantly increased risk of developing IMT.